lgalaz/fullstack-javascript/react/Hydration/explanation.md

 Hydration is the process of attaching React's event handlers and internal state to server-rendered HTML on the client.
 React expects the existing DOM to match what it would render for the same component tree.

+## Phases (SSR + Hydration vs Client-Only)

+Hydration is a special first mount that reuses server HTML.
+The render and commit phases are the same high-level phases React always uses, but the commit work differs.

+### SSR + Hydration (first client render only)

+HTML already exists.

+Render phase (hydrating render):
+- React renders components.
+- It reconciles the current fiber tree with new elements and marks effects for the commit.

+Commit phase (hydration commit):
+- Attach event listeners.
+- Attach refs.
+- Claim existing DOM nodes for the fiber tree.
+- Do not create DOM nodes unless React detects a mismatch and falls back to client rendering for that subtree.

+Effects:
+- `useLayoutEffect` runs after the commit and before paint.
+- Browser paint happens.
+- `useEffect` runs after paint.

+### Client-Only Render (no SSR)

+Render phase:
+- React renders components and builds a work-in-progress fiber tree.

+Commit phase:
+- Create DOM nodes.
+- Attach event listeners.
+- Attach refs.

+Effects run with the same ordering as above.

+### Subsequent Renders (both cases)

+Render phase:
+- Recompute the virtual tree and reconcile against current fibers.

+Commit phase:
+- Update, create, or remove DOM nodes as needed.

+Effects run.

 ## Why Hydration Can Fail

 If the HTML in the DOM changes before or during hydration, React can detect a mismatch and either warn or re-render, which may remove unexpected DOM nodes.